 And that was the beginning of it.
 She soon quit her government job, gave up her home, sold most of her stuff and embraced a nomadic way of life.
 In 2007, she came to India for the first time and fell in love with the country.
 Since then she’s been travelling to India regularly, often alone.
 To sustain her needs, she has adopted a lifestyle where she does temporary jobs for 6 months, save money, and then travel the world, for the rest 6 months.

 “Traveling has become a part of my life.
 In my experience, traveling makes you receptive and open to other possibilities.
 Encounters with wonderful people give you moments of enlightenment.
 After each trip I experience a process of detachment because I always end up in a place and among people, I never wanted to leave.
 I learn from each experience”

 What Does Travelling Teach Us: Travelling helps in introspection.
 Happiness follows thereafter.
-As a solo traveler, I believe traveling is not easy as it seems.
+As a solo traveller, I believe travelling is not easy as it seems.
 One has to encounter regular challenges.
-But these challenges only prepare us for better, and make us the person we are.
+But these challenges only prepare us for better and make us the person we are.

-Your Solo Travel Tip For Other Women: As a woman traveler, it’s better to do a general research before traveling to a country, especially if you’re going to one of the oriental countries, where women’s way of life is totally different to what we are familiar with, in the West.
-But as a woman it is also easier to speak with women, and understand them well, who in my opinion, are the building blocks of a culture.
+Your Solo Travel Tip For Other Women: As a woman traveller, it’s better to do a general research before travelling to a country, especially if you’re going to one of the oriental countries, where women’s way of life is totally different to what we are familiar with, in the West.
+But as a woman, it is also easier to speak with other women and understand them well, who in my opinion, are the building blocks of a culture.